willfurnass/sheffield_hpc/stanage/software/apps/singularity.rst

 How Apptainer is installed and 'versioned' on the cluster
 -----------------------------------------------------------

-Apptainer, unlike much of the other key software packages on Bessemer, is not activated using module files.
+Apptainer, unlike much of the other key software packages on Stanage, is not activated using module files.
 This is because module files are primarily for the purpose of being able to install multiple version of the same software